(905) 206 - 9080 1150 Eglinton Ave, East, Suite #211

 • Driver’s license suspended on the spot for 30 days

-• Vehicle impounded for 14 days (towing and storage fees apply)
+• Vehicle seized and impounded for 14 days (towing and storage fees apply)

 Stunt Driving Penalties Summary

-Conviction Fine License Suspension Demerit Points Jail Time
+Conviction Tier Statutory Fine Range License Suspension Demerit Points Provincial Jail Potential

 How to Fight a Stunt Driving Charge in Ontario

-• Challenging the accuracy of speed measurement devices
+• Challenging the technical accuracy, positioning, and calibration logs of radar/laser speed measurement equipment.

 Why Hire a Paralegal for Stunt Driving Charges?

-• We represent clients across Mississauga, Toronto, Brampton, and Ontario
+• We seamlessly manage appearances for clients throughout Mississauga, Toronto, Brampton, and across Ontario.

 Frequent Questions About Stunt Driving in Ontario